Ayurvedic Nutrition

 Quick Answer

-The Kapha diet emphasises light, warm, dry, and stimulating foods to counter Kapha's heavy, cold, and oily qualities.
+The Kapha diet works on light, warm, dry, stimulating food to counter Kapha's heavy, cold, oily qualities.
 Favour leafy greens, legumes, barley, millet, pungent spices like ginger and black pepper, and astringent fruits like apples and pomegranate.
-Reduce heavy dairy, sugar, wheat, fried foods, and cold beverages.
+Cut heavy dairy, sugar, wheat, fried foods and cold drinks.

 The Kapha Diet Philosophy

-Feeding a Kapha body is like stoking a gentle fire that tends to smoulder: you want to ignite brightness and warmth without adding heavy fuel that dampens the flame.
-Kapha's qualities — heavy, cold, oily, and slow — need to be countered with lightness, warmth, dryness, and stimulation.
+Feeding a Kapha body is like stoking a gentle fire that wants to smoulder.
+You want to ignite brightness and warmth without throwing on heavy fuel that smothers the flame.
+Kapha's qualities (heavy, cold, oily, slow) need to be countered with lightness, warmth, dryness, stimulation.

-The Kapha diet is the most counter-intuitive for Kapha types to follow.
-Your natural inclination is toward comforting, sweet, heavy foods — the very foods that increase Kapha further.
-The breakthrough comes when you discover that light, spiced meals leave you feeling energised rather than sluggish.
+The Kapha diet is the most counter-intuitive one for Kapha types to follow.
+Your natural pull is toward comforting, sweet, heavy foods.
+Exactly the foods that increase Kapha further.
+The breakthrough comes when you discover that light, spiced meals leave you energised instead of sluggish.

 For those of Kapha constitution, pungent, bitter, and astringent tastes are the supreme medicine.
 Light food, dry food, and warming food counteract the heavy, moist nature of Kapha.